CogComp/cogcomp-nlp/ner/README.md

 ### COMPILATION

+If you have downloaded the package from the Cogcomp website, then the compiled jars can be found in the `dist/` folder.

-However, if you so desire, it is easy to recompile. cd to the main directory and run:
+Otherwise, it is not hard to compile. cd to the main directory and run:
 ```bash
 $ mvn lbjava:clean lbjava:compile compile